mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai.md

 You can utilize Vizro-AI in any standard development environment by creating a `.py` file and executing the following code.
 As a result, the rendered chart will display in a browser window.

 ??? note "Note: API key"
-    Make sure you have followed [environment setup guide](../user-guides/api-setup.md) and your API key is set up in the environment where your `.py` script is running with command as below:
+    Make sure you have followed [LLM setup guide](./install.md#large-language-model) and your API key is set up in the environment where your `.py` script is running with command as below:
     ```
     export OPENAI_API_KEY="your api key"